 Affiliate Disclaimer: This site contains affiliate links, which means we may receive a commission if you purchase through our link (at no additional cost).
 Read our full Disclosure Policy.

 My love of reading didn’t come until I was an adult.
 In fact, I really struggled at first to learn to read and because of that, I hated reading throughout elementary school and high school.
 Honestly, reading still isn’t my favorite, but I love the option of listening to books.
 I can read so many more books this way and I can do it on my drive to work, the grocery store or Barnes and Noble ;).

 I really pumped up my reading game in the last six months and I’d love to share with you my favorite books that I’ve read so far and my honest opinion of them.
-Let’s get into my list of the best personal development books.
+Let’s get into the list!

 #1 – You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life – by Jen Sincero

 This book is my #1 for a reason.
 This book helped me to completely change my mindset.
 I really resonated with the author and what she says in this book was instrumental in helping push me forward and learn to love myself.
 This book is witty, funny, inspirational and one that you will want to binge because it’s THAT good.

 #2 – You Are a Badass at Making Money by Jen Sincero

 Just like my #1 pick, this book is by the same author and it’s fair to see why I would love this book as well.
 There are some repeat things in this book from the first one but it does go deeper into your mind blockage with money and really helped to open my mind to letting money into my life.

 #3 – The 5 Second Rule: Transform Your Life, Work, and Confidence with Everyday Courage by Mel Robbins